Skip to main content

 After working for four years in the Department of Large Animal Medicine, Obstetrics and Surgery at the New York State Veterinary College, and for three years as a Staff Veterinarian for Drs.
 Milkey and Davis in Granby, CT, he returned to Massachusetts in 1974.
 Dr. Orcutt established his large animal practice in Topsfield, MA.
 He later asked his father and sister to join him in Topsfield and formed Combined Veterinary Services in 1987.
 In 1991, he and Dr. Noble purchased property in Ipswich where the small animal hospital and large animal outpatient clinic is currently located, and is operating today as SRH Veterinary Services.

-He served as Chairman, Large Animal Continuing Education Committee for the Massachusetts Veterinary Medical Association.
+He served as Chairman of the Large Animal Continuing Education Committee for the Massachusetts Veterinary Medical Association.
 He is a member of the American Association of Equine Practitioners and the American Veterinary Medical Association.
-He attends many local and national continuing education meetings so vital to providing the current and cutting edge diagnostic modalities and therapies to his patients.
+He attends many local and national continuing education meetings that are so vital to providing the current and cutting edge diagnostic modalities and therapies to his patients.
 While he finds great pleasure in incorporating the exciting new technologies developing in traditional medicine, he also provides his patients with the benefits of his Veterinary Chiropractic training from Tufts University School of Veterinary Medicine.

-He and his wife, Ann, have two fabulous adult children.
+Dr. Orcutt and his wife, Ann, have two fabulous adult children.
 Their son, Mr. Joel Orcutt, and his wife, Nicole, have three marvelous daughters, and their daughter, Dr. Elayna Orcutt Rubens, is a neurologist and resides with her husband, Robert, and their three sons.
-Bob and Ann’s miniature dachshunds happily allow them to share their home in Topsfield, and are a source of love, comfort, and hilarious moments.
+Bob and Ann’s miniature dachshund, Jasmine, happily allows them to share her home in Topsfield, and is a source of love, comfort, and hilarious moments.
 Dr. Bob is a life-long avid Red Sox fan who has lived and died with the team, from The Splendid Splinter to Yaz to Big Papi.

 Read More